saidvandeklundert/learn/_posts/2021-08-15-rust-option-and-result.md

 The enum is 'generic over type T'.
 The 'T' could have been any letter, just that 'T' is used as a convention where 1 generic is involved.

 So what does it mean when we say 'the enum is generic over type T'?
 It means that we can use it for any type.
-As soon as we start working with the Enum, we can (and must actually) replace 'T' with any concrete type:
+As soon as we start working with the Enum, we can (and must actually) replace 'T' with a concrete type.
+This can be any type, as illustrated by the following:

 ```rust
 let a_str: Option<&str> = Some("a str");